Happy scripting

 Requires: Perl.

-An extension to the Rules system of Communigate Pro™.
+The Regex Matcher is an extension to the Rules system of Communigate Pro™.
 This script tries to match a list of regular expressions with the headers of the message.
 Each time one match is found, a new header is added to the message with the description of the matched regex.
 These new headers can then be easily used in Communigate Pro™ to perform rules actions on these messages.

 The list of regular expressions is contained in a config file.
-Each line begins with a simple description wich will be used for further rule processing, and ends with the regulat expression itself, with the Perl syntax (/match/i).
+Each line begins with a simple description that will be used for further rule processing, and ends with the regulat expression itself, with the Perl syntax (/match/i).
 The config file is automatically reloaded on change, so no need to restart the filter.

 The filter adds X-Regex-Match: [description] headers.